Do we even need to segregate bathrooms by gender anymore?

 It would be more efficient.
 You would avoid the situation where there’s a long line to use the women’s restroom but nobody in the men’s restroom (and vice versa).
 Since you’re combining the space of two restrooms together, the restrooms would be a lot bigger and use space more efficiently (instead of two sets of two hand dryers, maybe you can get away with one row of three).

 Gender wouldn’t matter anymore.
-This is obvious.
+It is obvious.
 No more logistical problems involved with a mom taking her little boys to potty.
-No more closing off the entire women’s restroom for cleaning just because the janitor is a man.
+No more closing of the entire women’s restroom for cleaning just because the janitor is a man.
 No more hard choices, courage, or awkwardness required for transgender people to choose a restroom.

 What about security?
 It shouldn’t be much of a problem, but there would be some rare edge cases.
 After all, an empty restroom at night is the equivalent of a dark alley.
 It’s likely a risk whether the restrooms are segregated or not.
 But if restrooms were made unisex, they would in a way become more public and less like a dark alley.
 People would be more likely to walk in or check on suspicious activity.